basecamp/policies/privacy/index.md

 ### We commit to resolving all complaints

 In compliance with the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles, we commit to resolve complaints about your privacy and our collection or use of your personal information.
-European Union, United Kingdom, or Swiss individuals with inquiries or complaints regarding this privacy policy should first contact Jeremy Daer at Basecamp at amaury@reacher.email, or by mail at PROXIMA B SASU, 15 Avenue Sainte Foy, 92200 Neuilly-sur-Seine, FRANCE.
+European Union, United Kingdom, or Swiss individuals with inquiries or complaints regarding this privacy policy should first contact Jeremy Daer at Reacher at amaury@reacher.email, or by mail at PROXIMA B SASU, 15 Avenue Sainte Foy, 92200 Neuilly-sur-Seine, FRANCE.

-Basecamp (the company) has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
+Reacher (the company) has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit [https://bbbprograms.org/privacy-shield-complaints/](https://bbbprograms.org/privacy-shield-complaints/) for more information and to file a complaint.
 This service is provided at no cost to you.
 Please do not submit GDPR complaints to BBB EU Privacy Shield.

 If your EU-US Privacy Shield complaint cannot be resolved through these described channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
 To learn more, please view the Privacy Shield Annex 1 at [https://www.privacyshield.gov/article?id=ANNEX-I-introduction](https://www.privacyshield.gov/article?id=ANNEX-I-introduction).

 ## Changes & questions

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
-You can view a history of the changes to our policies since mid-2018 [on GitHub](https://github.com/basecamp/policies/commits/master).
-Whenever we make a significant change to our policies, we will also announce them on our [company blog](https://m.signalvnoise.com/).
+You can view a history of the changes to our policies since mid-2018 [on GitHub](https://github.com/reacherhq/policies/commits/master).
+Whenever we make a significant change to our policies, we will also announce them via email.

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
 Please get in touch by emailing us at [amaury@reacher.email](mailto:amaury@reacher.email) and we’ll be happy to answer them!